Umbilical granuloma: Silver nitrate

 Silver nitrate is the most common treatment and practiced worldwide.
 Neonatology textbooks suggest silver nitrate as a first-line treatment option.
 The application of silver nitrate to granulomas was first noted in early 1800s as a cauterizing agent.

 Silver nitrate can be used as an antiseptic, an astringent, and as a caustic agent, depending on the indication.
-It's application requires medical personnel for treatment and may have unfavorable adverse effects if applied improperly.
+Its application requires medical personnel for treatment and may have unfavorable adverse effects if applied improperly.
 In the treatment of umbilical granulomas, silver nitrate is applied to the umbilical site to burn off the excess tissue.
 The absence of nerve endings within the granuloma make this a painless treatment for the newborn.
 While painless, contact of silver nitrate to the adjacent, healthy, normal tissue may result in burns.
-Silver nitrate application to the infected site should not exceed three applications with an interval of 3-4 days.
+Silver nitrate application to the infected site should not exceed three applications with an interval of 3–4 days.
 In this event, alternative treatments should be considered Following treatment with silver nitrate, the granuloma is expected to shrink and resolve within 7 days.